cesarvr/blog/content/post/self-deploy.md

 > You don't need to delete your project before starting a new one, you can just continuing using --cloud options to override existing images.

-Hope this module simplify a bit your life when developing micro-services using Node.JS, also you can contribute to [this module](https://github.com/cesarvr/okd-runner) by suggesting improvement or by opening an [issue](https://github.com/cesarvr/okd-runner/issues) or sending PR.
+Well that's all for now, hope this module helps you simplify your workflow when developing Node.JS micro-services, you can [contribute](https://github.com/cesarvr/okd-runner) by suggesting improvement or by opening an [issue](https://github.com/cesarvr/okd-runner/issues) or doing some hacking yourself and sending a pull request.